 Simply go through your closet and sort piles of keep, consign, donate, upcycle or trash.

-If you’re doing a deep closet redesign, a quick, hassle-free way to get rid of extra closet junk is by booking a junk removal service like LoadUp to pick up your old clothes, broken shelving, old dressers and more.
+If you’re planning a full closet makeover, a quick and hassle-free way to clear out extra items is by booking a junk removal service like LoadUp.
+They can haul away old clothes, broken shelving, damaged dressers, and other closet clutter.

 Step 3.
 How to Sort Clothes By Category